realworldocaml/book/en/02-guided-tour.md

 val divide : int -> int -> int option = <fun>
 ```

+The function `divide` either returns `None`, if the divisor is zero,
+or `Some` of the result of the division, otherwise.  `Some` and `None`
-`Some` and `None` are constructors, like `::` and `[]` for lists,
+are constructors, like `::` and `[]` for lists, which let you build
-which let you build optional values.
-You can think of an option as a
+optional values.
+You can think of an option as a specialized list
-specialized list that can only have zero or one element.
+that can only have zero or one element.

 To get a value out of an option, we use pattern matching, as we did
 with tuples and lists.
 Consider the following simple function for